-- Reviews credits, which exceed defined thresholds, to entities controlled by Royal Bank, and policies related to those credits - Approves delegation of risk limits to management and any transactions exceeding this delegated authority - Reviews risk reporting on significant risks, including the amount, nature, characteristics, concentration and quality of Royal Bank's credit portfolio, as well as all significant exposures to credit risk - Establishes investment and lending policies, standards and procedures - Reviews standards of business conduct and ethical behaviour for the directors, senior management and employees
+- Reviews any credits that are granted on an exception basis to entities of which a director of the bank or his or her spouse is also a director, and policies related to those credits - Reviews credits, which exceed defined thresholds, to entities controlled by the bank, and policies related to those credits - Approves delegation of risk limits to management and any transactions exceeding this delegated authority - Reviews risk reporting on significant risks, including the amount, nature, characteristics, concentration and quality of the bank's credit portfolio, as well as all significant exposures to credit risk

-- Reviews risk management policies and processes concerning significant risks (credit, market, structural, fiduciary and operational) in compliance with CDIC Standards - Reviews procedures for complying with self-dealing provisions of the Bank Act - Establishes and monitors procedures for restricting the use of confidential information, dealing with complaints, disclosing information to clients and resolving conflicts of interest - Annually evaluates its effectiveness in carrying out the duties specified in its charter
+- Establishes investment and lending policies, standards and procedures - Reviews standards of business conduct and ethical behaviour for the directors, senior management and employees - Reviews risk management policies and processes concerning significant risks (credit, market, structural, fiduciary and operational) in compliance with CDIC Standards - Reviews procedures for complying with self-dealing provisions of the Bank Act - Establishes and monitors procedures for restricting the use of confidential information, dealing with complaints, disclosing information to clients and resolving conflicts of interest - Annually evaluates its effectiveness in carrying out the duties specified in its charter

 Members: W.G.
-Beattie, J.T.
-Ferguson (Chair), L.Y.
-Fortier, P. Gauthier, J. Lamarre, B.C.
-Louie
+Beattie, D.T.
+Elix, L.Y.
+Fortier, J. Lamarre, B.C.
+Louie, J.P.
+Reinhard (Chair), V.L.
+Young